Existence of higher degree minimizers in the magnetic skyrmion problem: Statement of results

 then there exists a minimizer of $\E$ over $\mathcal{A}_d$. \end{theorem}

 A standard consequence of the minimality of $\E$ is that the minimizer solves the Euler-Lagrange equation in \eqref{eq:EL}.
 More precisely, we have the following result.

 \begin{proposition} Under the assumptions of Theorem \ref{thm:existence}, let $m$ be a minimizer of $\E$ over $\mathcal A_d$.
 Then $m \in C^\infty(\Omega; \R^3)$, $|m| = 1$ in $\Omega$, and $m$ satisfies \eqref{eq:EL} classically in $\Omega$.
 If, furthermore, $\Omega$ is a simply connected, bounded, open set with boundary of class $C^{1,\alpha}$ for some $\alpha > 0$, then $m \in C^\infty(\Omega; \R^3) \cap C(\overline \Omega; \R^3)$. \end{proposition} We also note that the above proposition applies to every critical point of $\E$ in $\mathcal A_d$ regardless of the choice of parameters.
-In fact, just stationarity with respect to smooth outer variations is sufficient, as in two-dimensional domains equation \eqref{eq:EL} has a good regularity theory \cite[Chapter 4]{moser}.
+In fact, as can be seen from the proof of Proposition \ref{p:reg}, just stationarity with respect to smooth outer variations is sufficient, as in two-dimensional domains equation \eqref{eq:EL} has a good regularity theory.

 The statement of Theorem \ref{thm:existence} may be simplified in two extreme cases to yield a more explicit dependence on the domain $\Omega$.
 The first case corresponds to the value of $Q >1$ fixed and the domain being sufficiently large, so that the value of $\lambda_0$ is negligible in the definition of $\alpha(Q, \kappa)$.
 Since